olawoye/docker-wordpress/README.md

 > Step 2: Clone the **Docker** image: $ git clone https://github.com/olawoye/docker-wordpress.git my-wordpress-website/
 > Step 3: Navigate to  the project folder and configure your setup by editing the .env.sample file: $ cd my-wordpress-website && nano .env
 > Step 4: Power up the **WordPress** installation: $ docker-compose up -d
-> Step 5: Open your browser and visit http://localhost:10000 (or your preferred configured port) and setup wordpress as usual
+> Step 5: Open your browser and visit http://localhost:10000 (or your preferred configured port) and setup **WordPress** as usual

 ## getting help